Everything to Know About Withdrawals From Apex Trader Funding

 What Happens After A Successful Payout Request?

-You are allowed to trade after making a request that day, but you should trade responsibly to ensure that your withdrawn funds are not in risk from those trades.
+After your payout request is submitted, you are allowed to continue trading.
+But you should trade responsibly to ensure that your withdrawn funds are not in risk from those trades.

 Keep in mind that it is not your money until the payout has been marked as approved on the payout request page.
-If you submitted a request, and then had your account balance fall below the minimum required balance to make that request, it will be denied.
-So for the $50k account, the minimum balance is $52,600 for a payout.
-As long as your trades that day keep your balance above $52,600, you will be fine.
+If you submitted a request and it is still being processed when your balance falls below the payout threshold, it will be denied.
+For the $50k account, the minimum balance is $52,600 for a payout.
+If you can trade while keeping your balance above $52,600, you will be fine.

-Once the payout is approved, your account display will be changed to reflect the updated balance, even if the funds haven’t been sent out yet.
-Once this happens, you are free to trade freely.
-Nothing you do on that account (including blowing the account) can result in not receiving the payout.
+Once the payout is marked as approved, your account display will be changed to reflect the updated balance.
+Note that the funds haven’t been sent out yet, but they will be sent out regardless of what you do at that point, including blowing the account.

 Step by Step Guide to a Successful Payout Request